saptarshibasu/aws-study/README.md

 * Identity pools are temporary IAM roles to access various AWS resources
 * Cognito uses push synchronizations and SNS notifications to push updates across devices
 * Cognito is an Identity broker which handles interaction between the AWS applications and the Web Id Provider
+* Active Directory - SAML Federation
+* If the corporate identity store is not compatible with SAML 2.0, then we can build a custom identity broker application to perform a similar function.
+The broker application authenticates users, requests temporary credentials for users from Amazon STS, and then provides them to the user to access AWS resources.

 ## AWS OpsWorks